Top Ten Most Obvious Mistakes in Warehouse Safety

 Top Ten Warehouse Safety Mistakes

-1. Multi-Lingual Signs
+1. Multi-lingual Signs

 With that in mind, some safety managers have started publishing safety signs in multiple languages.
 On the surface, this isn’t a bad idea.
-For example, if you have a workforce where there are many people who natively speak Spanish, it can be helpful to publish the signs in English and Spanish.
+For example, if you have a workforce where many people natively speak Spanish, it can be helpful to publish the signs in English and Spanish.
 Once you get past two or three languages, however, it really just becomes a distraction.

 2. Lowering Lights to ‘Go-Green’

 As more and more facilities work toward becoming more environmentally responsible, many of them are making some pretty serious safety mistakes in the process.
 For example, some facilities are turning off some lights to help conserve energy.
-While this will certainly cut down on the electric use, it can also create some big safety hazards.
+While this will certainly cut down on electric use, it can also create some big safety hazards.